 and after the operation.

-The three main kinds of surgery for weight loss are gastric sleeve, gastric bypass,
+The two main kinds of surgery for weight loss in teens are gastric sleeve and gastric

 What Is Gastric Sleeve Surgery?